 - 1) Is the description of the research understandable to someone not in the field?
 Could you turn around and summarize immediately after reading it? - 2) Is it clear who is the driving intellectual force of the work?
 This is particularly important if the research is the result of a collaboration - 3) Has the importance of the research been communicated?
-How does it advance the mission of the university? - 4) Has the impact of the research been communicated? - 5) Is there a good balance between necessary blowing of one's own horn and perspective? - 6) Is there jargon that should be eliminated? - 7) Are assumptions made? e.g. is the reader expected to understand the importance of a publication in the journal of YYY or a talk at conference XXX or an invitation to speak at University ZZZ etc?
+How does it advance the mission of the university? - 4) Has the impact of the research been communicated?
+As the reader are you excited by it? - 5) Is there a good balance between necessary blowing of one's own horn and perspective? - 6) Is there jargon that should be eliminated? - 7) Are assumptions made? e.g. is the reader expected to understand the importance of a publication in the journal of YYY or a talk at conference XXX or an invitation to speak at University ZZZ etc?